kwheelan/NCAR-Downscaling/readMe.txt

   *shellScripts* - The bash scripts to run on Casper to fit the models and make predictions.
 These shell scripts call the python scripts in the scripts folder and run them in parallel.

+  *notebooks* - This contains some Jupyter notebooks.
+These aren't super well organized and sometime replicate scripts that are in the scripts folder.

 ---------------------------------------------------------------

 Finding the training data/predictions:

    The data files are mostly saved as netCDF and are too large to upload to GitHub.
-All the data can be replicated using the scripts in this repository.
+All the prediction data can be replicated using the scripts in this repository.
 Here are the paths to the data saved in GLADE storage:

    *Original data* -
         Maurer (1980-1999) - /glade/p/ral/hap/common_data/Maurer_w_MX_CA/pr